 - Mobile gamer?
 Bluetooth is a must.

 - PC gamer?
 We’ll do with RCA outputs, though having a wireless chair is nice.

-If you’re performance-driven gamer look for 4-speaker gaming chair and pick an ergonomic one which will help your gaming as well as posture in the long run.
+If you’re a performance-driven gamer look for a 4-speaker gaming chair and pick an ergonomic one that will help your gaming as well as posture in the long run.

 Thank you for hunting with us!